kancharlaNarmadha/1B/README.md

 ## Algorithm

-1.Create a class add with a method sum(int a, int b) that returns the sum of two integers.
+1.Create a class prog with an instance variable dept and a method display().

-2.In the Main class, declare variables for input and result (a, b, s).
+2.Inside the display() method, declare a local variable company.

-3.Use Scanner to take two integer inputs from the user.
+3.Define a local inner class Inner inside the display() method.

-4.Create an object of the add class and call the sum() method with the inputs.
+4.In the Inner class, define a method print() that prints both dept and company.

-5.Print the result of the addition returned by the sum() method.
+5.In main(), create an object of prog and call the display() method.1.